 Non interest expense increased in each of the three years.
 The 1998 non interest expense totaled \$2,162,671 and was up \$248,826 over the 1997 level of \$1,913,845.
 Half of this variance was increased payroll and benefit costs with the remainder spread throughout the various cost categories.
 The payroll increase was due to increased benefit costs as well as staff additions and promotions.
 The remainder of the other cost increase related to normal cost increases as well as the settlement of some long outstanding litigation issues.
 In 1997 expenses of \$1,913,845 were up significantly from the \$1,754,489 of expenses for 1996.
-These added costs were in various accounts and were primarily for added legal, accounting, consulting and systems costs Potomac incurred to regulatory requirements.
+These added costs were in various accounts and were primarily for added legal, accounting, consulting and systems costs Potomac incurred to revise it's operational systems, polices and procedures to comply with regulatory requirements.